tomas-fryza/vhdl-course/Labs/08-traffic_lights/README.md

    Explain how the intersection throughput is maximized.

-   Sraw a state diagram of your implementation.
+   Draw a state diagram of your implementation.